asyncgui/asyncgui/README.md

 If you use `asyncgui`, that never happens:

 - `asyncgui.start()` immediately starts a task.
-- `asyncgui.Event.set()` immediately resume the tasks that are waiting for it to happen.
+- `asyncgui.Event.set()` immediately resumes the tasks waiting for it to happen.

 In summary, if your program needs to react to something immediately, `asyncgui` is for you.
 Otherwise, it's probably not worth it.